 This guide breaks down the real cost structure of customs brokerage in 2026, explains why pricing varies so much across brokers, identifies the hidden fees that inflate your bill, and shows you how to evaluate broker pricing on a true all-in basis.

-Typical Customs Broker Fee Structure
+What Is the Typical Customs Broker Fee Structure?

 The standard customs broker pricing model has two components: a base per-entry fee and a set of surcharges that apply based on the complexity of your shipment.
 The base fee is what the broker quotes.
 The surcharges are what you discover later.